 The Applicant is working closely with Brownfield Group, LLC ("Brownfield"), a local renewable energy development company specializing in community relations and early stage project development.
 Brownfield has been communicating with landowners and municipal leaders since early 2017 to acquire project support and secure the project footprint with participating landowners.
-The Applicant's proposed PIP focuses first and foremost on early and frequent communication with Host Communities, including the Town of Mount Morris and Livingston County.
+The Applicant's proposed PIP focuses first and foremost on early and frequent communication with Host Communities, including the Town of Burns, Town of Dansville, Town of Ossian, Allegany County, Steuben County, and Livingston County, New York.
 The PIP plan will be made available at the document repositories listed in Section 5.1 above.
-Aside from the Town and County, there are many important stakeholders to consider in developing a solar project of this scale.
-The Siting Board's rules provide that a PIP must include: (1) consultation with the affected agencies and other stakeholders; (2) pre-application activities to encourage stakeholders to participate at the earliest opportunity; (3) activities designed to educate the public as to the specific proposal and the Article 10 review process, including the availability of funding for municipal and local parties; (4) the establishment of a website to disseminate information to the public; (5) notifications; and (6) activities designed to encourage participation by stakeholders in the certification and compliance process.13 It is anticipated that this will be an ongoing, evolving process throughout all phases of the Article 10 review process (preapplication phase, application phase, hearing and decision phase, and post-certification phase), intended to disseminate information regarding the Facility to stakeholders, solicit information from those stakeholders during public outreach events, and generally foster participation in the Article 10 review.
+Aside from the Towns and Counties, there are many important stakeholders to consider in developing a solar project of this scale.
+The Siting Board's rules provide that a PIP must include: (1) consultation with the affected agencies and other stakeholders; (2) pre-application activities to encourage stakeholders to participate at the earliest opportunity; (3) activities designed to educate the public as to the specific proposal and the Article 10 review process, including the availability of funding for municipal and local parties; (4) the establishment of a website to disseminate information to the public; (5) notifications; and (6) activities designed to encourage participation by stakeholders in the certification and compliance process.
+It is anticipated that this will be an ongoing, evolving process throughout all phases of the Article 10 review process (pre-application phase, application phase, hearing and decision phase, and post-certification phase), intended to disseminate information regarding the Facility to stakeholders, solicit information from those stakeholders during public outreach events, and generally foster participation in the Article 10 review.
 The Applicant will establish a user-friendly website in plain English that describes the Facility, describes the Article 10 process, and provides Facility updates throughout the development and construction phases of the Facility to keep the community informed of the Facility's status (see Section 5.4 below for additional detail).

-12 When this information becomes available, the Applicant will post it to the Project Website, provide it to Host Municipalities and Document Repositories, and include it on future public notices, where appropriate.
+12 When this information becomes available, Applicant will post it to the Project Website, provide it to Host Municipalities and Document Repositories, and include it on future public notices, where appropriate.